We are delighted to announce the release of BimorphNodes v2.2, which is now available for download via the Dynamo Package Manager.

 To maximise functionality, LinkElements inherit from Dynamo’s Revit.Elements.Element class, meaning instances are compatible with all of Dynamo’s Element nodes and any other nodes that accept Elements as inputs.

 There are some limitations with certain nodes in Dynamo’s Revit library that will not recognise LinkElements.
-For example, LinkElement Room’s are not compatible with the OOTB Room nodes, such as Room.Number, due to the inheritance tree.
+For example, LinkElement Room’s are not compatible with the OOTB Room nodes, such as Room.Number, due to the inheritance hierarchy.
 To resolve such issues, use the LinkElement.Element node to extract the wrapped Revit element (i.e. the Dynamo Revit Element):

 One drawback of extracting the Element is the loss of properties provided by the LinkElement.
-It means that any operations, such as geometry extraction, revert back to the linked elements center-to-center location.
+It means that any operations, such as geometry extraction, revert back to the linked elements origin-to-origin location.
 To manually resolve this issue, use the OOTB Geometry.Translate node and input the corresponding LinkElements TotalTransform as the ‘context coordinate system’.
 The ‘from coordinate system’ should always be the global Identity:

 HOLISTIC SUPPORT FOR LINKED-ELEMENT CLASH DETECTION